 Carrie says this is a strongly male-dominated pursuit with only 10% of clivia specialists being women.

-She is now a serious contender among the world’s top breeders of these plants and Utopia Clivias is a recognised nursery of high quality and special cultivars.
+She is now a serious contender among the world’s top breeders of these plants and Utopia Clivias is a recognised nursery of high quality and has won many prestigious awards for her new cultivars.

-Although she is the prime motivator, all her family are involved to some extent in growing clivias.
-Her children have their own collections.
+Although she is the prime motivator, all her family have involved to some extent in growing clivias and have their own collections.